• Email

 How to Fry Potstickers

 To fry them, heat oil in a non-stick skillet (this is important!) over medium heat.
 Place some potstickers in the hot oil and cook them for 2-3 minutes, or until the bottom is nice and crispy.
 Then, flip over the potstickers, add a tablespoon of water to the skillet, and cover it.
 Cook the potstickers, covered, for 3-4 minutes.
 Using a spatula, remove the potstickers from the skillet and place them on a plate.
-Serve them warm with the dipping sauce.
+Serve them warm with the dipping sauce or homemade sweet chili sauce.

 Chopsticks holding a Bit Into Fried Potsticker